cslab-hub/GlobalTimeSeriesCoherenceMatrices/README.md

 - Global Trend Matrix based on median of relative average

-At the end of the notebook the coherence matrices can be analysed with the given visualisations.
+At the end of the notebook the coherence matrices can be analyzed with the given visualizations.

 ## Dependencies
 A list of all needed dependencies (other versions can work but are not guaranteed to do so):